 (This pattern is copyrighted and is not to be sold or reprinted without my permission)

 - Worsted Weight (Medium, 4) yarn in either cotton or acrylic.
-Here I used Red Heart Super Saver Perfect Pink and in White.
+Here I used Red Heart Super Saver Perfect Pink (where to buy) and in White (where to buy).

 - Hook: G, 4.25 mm